An inside look at civil lawsuits

 Present a Hypothetical Wrongful Death Case

-You play the attorney and argue the client’s problem using the framework of law you are learning about.
+Playing attorney, argue the client’s problem using the framework of law.
 As a law firm associate, you will be part of a team that represents your client.

 Prepare for a Future in a Law-Related Career

-Topics covered in this course offer a good background for a future career as a lawyer, judge, paralegal, law clerk, legal secretary, legal assistant, investigator, or court stenographer.
+Topics covered in this course offer a good background for a future career as a lawyer; judge; law clerk; legal secretary or assistant; investigator or court stenographer.

 Skills You Will Gain From This Course